armendp/AmesRealEstate/README.md

 ## Capstone 2

-### Goal: Identify key drivers of home prices in Ames to better allocate investments into mortgage backed securities
+### Goal: Use statistical methods to identify key drivers of home prices in Ames to better allocate investments into mortgage backed securities

 #### Key Driver 1: Larger homes have a lower cost per square foot while being more expensive overall